morevnaproject-org/papagayo-ng/readme.txt

 To change the set of phonemes used by Papagayo, edit the file phonemes.py.
 By default, Papagayo uses the Preston Blair phoneme set.
 By modifying this file, you can change the set of mouth shapes used to whatever you want.
 Further instructions can be found in the phonemes.py file itself.

-To add breakdowns for other languages, look in the LipsyncDoc.py file.
-Search for the strings "english" and "spanish" to see how those languages are implemented.
-Other languages can be added in a similar way.
+To add breakdowns for other languages create a new language configuration in rsrc/languages/<language> inside you need to place a configuration file (see italian for an example of how to configure a breakdown)  You will also need to create a breakdown class.
+These live in breakdowns.
+The naming convention is <language>_breakdown.py.
+Just examine one of the existing ones for how to make it work.
+Make sure the function to call your breakdown processing is called breakdownWord.

 Papagayo now only works with Moho, but support could be added for other animation software, 2D or 3D.
 To add support for other export formats, look in the LipsyncDoc.py file for the function LipsyncVoice:Export - this is where Papagayo exports switch data for Moho.
 You will also need to modify the file LipsyncFrame.py to add a user interface for exporting the new format.